More efficient tracking of job applications for recruiters

 The goal of the redesign was as follows:

-- A mobile version with the same functionality and recognizability.
+A mobile version with the same functionality and recognizability.
+The old version was not responsive and lacked mobile optimization.

 Optimizing the application